Australian Symbols: An Insight into the Nation’s Identity

 Aboriginal dot painting

-Dot painting is a specific style of art characterized by a unique technique of arranging fine dot marks on the canvas to create meaningful patterns.
-This is an Aboriginal style of painting, noted for its use of color and Aboriginal symbols.
+Dot painting uses a unique technique of arranging fine dots on canvas to form meaningful patterns.
+Aboriginal artists developed this style, known for its vibrant colors and use of traditional symbols.

 There are many theories as to how dot paintings originated.
 It’s believed that prior to the advent of acrylic paints, these dots patterns were done on sand, as a way to pass on information to initiates.
 With more permanent painting techniques, Aboriginal people were able to create lasting pieces that showcase their unique art to the world.